 - a.
 Dates of Holidays: Whenever possible, dates of these holidays will be so designated as proclaimed and celebrated by the State of Washington.
 However, management reserves the right to designate the date of observance of these holidays on an annual basis based on required level of service.
 Employees working a graveyard shift will observe the holiday on the day their shift ends. - b.
 Eligibility for Pay: Eligible employees will receive holiday pay for their normally scheduled work hours on observed holidays, up to a maximum of eight (8) hours per holiday.
 To be eligible for observed holiday pay, employees must be in a full paid status on the employee's regularly scheduled workday both prior to and following the holiday.
-An employee may supplement two (2) hours of accrued paid leave (vacation, or comp time) in cases of ten (10) hour work shifts.
-Requests to supplement leave must be made prior to the holiday.
+In cases where an employee is normally scheduled to work more than eight (8) hours, an employee's vacation bank will be charged the difference between the holiday pay (eight hours) and their normal scheduled work shift.
+If an employee would like to instead take leave without pay, the employee must complete a Time off Request Form (TRF).